-5 Including spectral broadening, the new parametrization allows for an extension of the classical OPC calibration evaluation approach, that is restricted to the determination of the linear coefficients for the relation between theoretical scattering cross-section and scattering signal amplitude m and c.
+Including spectral Taking account of signal broadening, the new parametrization allows for an extension of the classical OPC calibration evaluation approach that is restricted to the determination of the linear coefficients m and c.

 Given a set of particle standards with known intrinsic properties and size distributions the forward solution of Eq.
 (1) using Eq.
 (4) for the kernel functions yields the model count histograms, i.e. the parametrized theoretical instrument response with the model counts M{ij} for OPC bin i and particle standard j and the corresponding number size distribution $F_j(D)$.
 With the real measured particle counts N{ij} the task of a calibration within the new framework is now to inversely find the values for the parameters that bring M{ij} and N{ij} into best agreement.